The Watershed Resiliency and Restoration Program (WRRP) application submission deadlines are:

 The valuable information received through this survey, and other direct engagement with municipalities and program partners, informed the development of a toolkit for the 'Stepping Back from the Water' guidebook to assist municipalities in making decisions about new developments around water bodies.
 Watch for project updates on this web page.

-If you require further information or clarification on the WRRP, please contact the Program Coordinator:
+For further information or clarification on the WRRP, contact the Program Coordinator: